Sets88/ssh-crypt/README.md

     mysql -h localhost -u testuser -p$(ssh-crypt -d -s $PASS)

-so now you don't have raw password in you shell script, while this encrypted password can be decrypted only when you ssh key been added in your ssh-agent before
+so now you don't have raw password in you shell script anymore, while this encrypted password can be decrypted only if your ssh key still in your ssh-agent

-Also you can use it just to encrypt/decrypt files like:
+Also you can use it just to encrypt/decrypt files like here:

     ssh-crypt -e -i /tmp/rawfile -o /tmp/encrypted_file
     ssh-crypt -d -i /tmp/encrypted_file -o /tmp/rawfile